Who is a citizen developer?

 Citizen developer is a user who creates business applications, who may have some level of formal software development training but have not worked or been trained extensively.
-A citizen developer creates software packaged for enterprise businesses using no-code or low-code platforms.
+A citizen developer creates software packaged for enterprise businesses using a no-code or low-code platform.

 At the department level - Business units like operations, customer success, sales, human resources, etc. that need to deal with processes like data collection, data processes, request approvals, task assignment, and automation are the ones to benefit most from citizen developers.

 At the individual level - An employee who has A. Some technical know-how, B. Deep subject matter expertise (say in finance, or logistics) but a non-IT person and C. A drive to build digital solutions, is an ideal candidate to become a citizen programmer.
 With the right tool and training, any business unit can reap the benefits of citizen developers.

 Why there’s a growing need for citizen developers?

 In addition to keeping an organization up and running from a technology standpoint, IT is under immense pressure to modernize the existing IT infrastructure and advance their organization’s digital agenda by building new business-critical apps.
 To top that, there is a huge pipeline of new mobile or web solution requests, which are increasing the IT backlog.

 On the other side of the house, business users are fixing their problems by leveraging dated methods such as spreadsheets, desktop databases, etc. Overtime, rampant unchecked development by business users, magnified by the boom of SaaS applications, has resulted in a complex network of solutions that IT has no visibility into.